 The Corporation leases its Delaware office (Juniata County), West Shore office (Cumberland County), the Trust & Financial Services office in Mifflintown, the Loan Production Office in Camp Hill, and the land on which its East Waterford office was constructed.
 The Corporation has an option through June 30, 2024 to purchase the leased land, for a predetermined price of \$125,000.
 The East Waterford land lease is for five years and expires on June 30, 2024 with a five year renewal option.
 The West Shore office lease is for five years and expires December 31, 2023, and there are two renewal options each for five years.
 The Trust and Financial Services office lease is for five years and expires February 28, 2024, and there is a renewal option that allows the lease to be renewed at a year-to-year discretion.
-The Delaware office lease is for five years and expires February 28, 2026.
+The Delaware office lease is for five years and expires March 31, 2024, and there is no renewal option.
+The Loan Production Office lease is for five years and expires February 28, 2026.
 The Corporation also leases two copy machines.
 The Corporation also received rental income for leasing of available space at its Loysville office.

-As of December 31, 2021 and 2020, the weighted average remaining lease term for all operating leases is 2.9 and 3.1 years, respectively.
+As of December 31, 2022 and 2021, the weighted average remaining lease term for all operating leases is 2.1 and 2.9 years, respectively.
 The discount rates used are based on our best estimate of the rate implicit in the leases.
-The weighted average discount rate associated with operating leases as of December 31, 2021 and 2020, is 4.07% and 5.81%, respectively.
+The weighted average discount rate associated with operating leases as of December 31, 2022 and 2021, is 3.44% and 4.07%, respectively.

-During the years ended December 31, 2021 and 2020, rent expense associated with leases is as follows:
+During the years ended December 31, 2022 and 2021, rent expense associated with leases is as follows:

-2021 2020
+2022 2021

 (In Thousands)

 Operating lease cost:

-Fixed rent expense \$ 186 \$ 184
+Fixed rent expense \$ 200 \$ 186

-Sublease income (44) (46)
+Sublease income (10) (44)

-Net lease cost 142 138
+Net lease cost 190 142

-Lease cost included in net occupancy and equipment 142 138
+Lease cost included in net occupancy and equipment 190 142

 Amounts recognized as right-of-use assets related to operating leases are included in premises and equipment, net and related liabilities are included in other liabilities on the consolidated balance sheets.
-At December 31, 2021 and 2020, right-of-use assets and lease liabilities in operating leases were as follows:
+At December 31, 2022 and 2021, right-of-use assets and lease liabilities in operating leases were as follows:

-2021 2020
+2022 2021

 (In Thousands) (In Thousands)

-Operating lease right-of-use assets \$ 412 \$ 390
+Operating lease right-of-use assets \$ 246 \$ 412

-Operating lease liabilities 412 390
+Operating lease liabilities 246 412